-- 1. A completed PA-01 form; - 2.
-A physician's prescription for a motorized wheelchair; - 3.
-Medical documentation from a physician is required to support the provisions set forth regarding beneficiary criteria as noted above; - 4.
-A seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
+- 3. Medical documentation from a physician and/or physical/occupational therapist is required to support the provisions set forth regarding beneficiary criteria as noted above; - 4.
+Custom Wheelchair form, seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
 The seating evaluation shall: - a.
 Indicate the appropriateness of the specific wheelchair requested and all modifications and/or attachments to the specific wheelchair and its ability to meet the beneficiary's long term medical needs.
 Options that are primarily beneficial in allowing the beneficiary to perform leisure or recreational activities are not covered; - b.
-Include the dated signature of the physician who prescribed the motorized wheelchair is medically necessary; - c.
-The beneficiary's diagnosis or condition is such that a motorized wheelchair is medically necessary; and - d.
-He or she has seen the seating evaluation and motorized wheelchair recommendation. - 5.
-Documentation indicating that the beneficiary is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair effectively.
+Beneficiary's diagnosis or condition is such that a motorized wheelchair is medically necessary; and - c.
+They have seen the seating evaluation and motorized wheelchair recommendation. - 5.
+Documentation indicating that the beneficiary is capable of safely and independently operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair effectively.
 It is not sufficient for a Medicaid provider of motorized wheelchairs to indicate that a beneficiary is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use it effectively.
 Such documentation shall include: - a.
-A signed and dated statement from the beneficiary's physician, physical therapist that he/she has determined that the beneficiary has the cognitive, motor and perceptual abilities needed to safely operate the controls of a motorized wheelchair.
-This statement -must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement; and b.
-A signed and dated statement from the beneficiary's physician or physical therapist that he or she has determined that the beneficiary can adapt to or be trained to use the motorized wheelchair effectively.
+Signed and dated statement from the beneficiary's physician and/or, physical/occupational therapist that they have determined that the beneficiary has the cognitive, motor and perceptual abilities needed to safely operate the controls of a motorized wheelchair.
+This statement -must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement; and - b.
+Signed and dated statement from the beneficiary's physician or physical/occupational therapist that they have determined that the beneficiary can adapt to or be trained to use the motorized wheelchair effectively.
 This statement must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement.

-CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.2: SPECIFIC COVERAGE CRITERIAPAGE(S) 9
+CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.2: SPECIFIC COVERAGE CRITERIAPAGE(S) 10

-Repairs and Modifications
+Wheelchair Repairs and Modifications

-Request for repairs to motorized wheelchairs will be considered for basic repairs only and must be determined as medically necessary.
-Basic repairs are those which are requested to repair an existing component of the beneficiary's current motorized wheelchair.
+Request for repairs to manual or motorized wheelchairs will be considered for basic repairs only.
+Basic repairs are those which are requested to repair an existing component of the beneficiary's current wheelchair.

-Requests for modifications or reconstruction of the beneficiary's current motorized wheelchair shall not be considered basic repairs.
-Requests for modifications or reconstruction of the beneficiary's current motorized wheelchair must be submitted in accordance with PA criteria and be determined as medically necessary.
+Requests for modifications or reconstruction of the beneficiary's current wheelchair shall not be considered basic repairs.
+Requests for modifications or reconstruction of the beneficiary's current wheelchair must be submitted in accordance with PA criteria and submitted on the Repair Form for Custom Wheelchairs.

-Modifications or reconstruction will be denied if it is more cost effective to provide a new motorized wheelchair.
+Modifications, repairs, or reconstruction will be denied if it is more cost effective to provide a new wheelchair.

-All repairs and modifications of motorized wheelchairs must be completed within one month, unless there is a justifiable reason for a dely.
-Rental of a manual wheelchair may be prior authorized on a monthly basis as a temporary replacement, if necessary, when the beneficiary's motorized wheelchair is being repaired or modified.
+All repairs and modifications of wheelchairs must be completed within one month, unless there is a justifiable reason for a dely.
+Rental of a manual wheelchair may be prior authorized on a monthly basis as a temporary replacement, if necessary, when the beneficiary's wheelchair is being repaired or modified.